-If you are concerned about a tumor, please go to mouth cancer symptoms for more information.
+If you are concerned about a tumor, please go to my mouth cancer symptoms page for more information.

 In contrast, tongue cancers usually occur on the sides of the tongue or under the tongue, and start off looking like a little ulcer.
 They also stay in one spot, whereas a geographical tongue patch frequently changes shape, size and position over days or weeks.